kappapiana/howtos/git-duplicate.md

 ```
 git checkout master #go back to master
-git merge --squash clientspecific --allow-unrelated-histories #master is synced with clienspecific, no history.
+git merge --squash clientspecific --allow-unrelated-histories #master is synced with clientspecific, no history.
+git branch --set-upstream-to=origin/master master
+git push # (or perhaps git push -u origin/master master)
 ```

-The same happens the other way round
+The same happens the other way round after changes to the new repo occur:

 ```
 git checkout clientspecific